n0rmancodes/yviewer/README.md

 # yviewer
-YViewer is an easier way to view YAWCAMS easier.
+YViewer is an easier way to view YAWCAM cameras easier.

+*YViewer is not associated with YAWCAM.*